Skip to main content

 Excited by strike reports leaking through the grapevine, prisoners in the city detention centers in all boroughs rioted, smashing their toilet bowls and setting mattresses afire.
 The few remaining supervisory personnel in charge were forced to unlock cellblocks and watch helplessly while prisoners, including those in hospital psychiatric wards, ran into the streets and disappeared.

-It was now reported that maintenance and repair mechanics had walked out at the watersupply pumping stations, sewage-treatment plants, and garbage incinerators.
-Supervisors took over but could do little other than maintain the security of the equipment.
-The chief engineer reported to the mayor that he could not be certain the pumping-station equipment had not been tampered with.
+It was then reported that maintenance and repair mechanics had walked out at the water-supply pumping stations, sewage-treatment plants, and garbage incinerators.
+Supervisors took over, but could do little but maintain the security of the equipment.
+The chief engineer reported to the mayor that he could not be certain that the pumping-station equipment had not been tampered with.
 Teenagers, helped by striking firemen, had opened fire hydrants throughout the boroughs, and water pressure had dropped alarmingly.
-Consolidated Edison reported that the pressure drop had forced the shutdown of four boilers at its Hell Gate plant and that more trouble was predicted unless action could be taken soon.
+Consolidated Edison reported that the pressure drop had forced the shutdown of four boilers at its Hell Gate plant, and that more trouble was predicted unless action was taken soon.

 10,000 tons of garbage accumulated, drawing sewer rats into streets and parks.